poseidon/typhoon/docs/aws.md

 Controllers and workers are provisioned to run a `kubelet`.
 A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `calico` or `flannel` on each node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

-!!! warning "Alpha"
-    Typhoon Kubernetes clusters on AWS are marked as "alpha".

-!!! warning "Disabled"
-    Clusters do not use EC2 instances with elevated IAM roles.
-Kubernetes AWS integrations are not enabled.

 ## Requirements

 * AWS Account and IAM credentials